-Legally, a company must explicitly state what allergens are contained in a product, and these will typically highlighted in bold within the ingredients list, or stated separately below it.
+Legally, a company must explicitly state what allergens are contained in a product, and these will typically be highlighted in bold within the ingredients list or stated separately below it.
 If you see a non-vegan allergen ingredient (eggs, milk, whey, and casein are usual suspects) then that item isn’t vegan.
 If none are listed, then it is very likely vegan.
 But it’s worth scanning the ingredients more closely just to be sure.
 This is where the list below becomes your best friend.
-Always scan any ingredients list (vegetarian labeled or not) for any of the following.

 3. If you see one of these listed then the product is not *vegan:

 - Lactose – from milk (a sugar)

 - Whey – from milk.
 Whey powder is in many products, look out for it in chips, bread, and baked products etc.

 - Collagen – from the skin, bones, and connective tissues of animals such as cows, chickens, pigs, and fish – used in cosmetics and nutritional supplements

 - Elastin – found in the neck ligaments and aorta of bovine, similar to collagen